-Celebrate fall at Bethel Woods with a bountiful farm-to-table dinner presented by Bethel Woods own Executive Chef.
-Buy tickets here.
+Celebrate fall at Bethel Woods with a bountiful farm-to-table dinner presented by Bethel Woods' own Executive Chef.
+Pre-show multi-course dinner will take place in the Market Sheds. $50.00* per person includes tax & gratuity.
+Doors open at 5:30 PM and family-style service begins with the first course served at 6:00 PM.
+Buy tickets here.*

 Countless musicians of far lesser accomplishment have probably made similar statements regarding their own personal creative process, but when the confession comes from John Waite – whose been successfully writing, recording and performing some of the most listenable, enduring and appreciated popular music for more than 35 years – one cannot help but both recognize and marvel at the shimmering legacy of this British born rock star.

 The ride began when Waite was tapped as bassist and lead vocalist for the Baby’s who rocketed to Top 20 chart positions with a pair of infections hits, “Isn’t it Time” from the band’s sophomore LP, Broken Heart in 1977 and the monster ballad, “Every Time I Think of You” off 1978’s Head First.
 But it was the album’s rhythmically aggressive and seductive title track where fans got their first glimpse of the authentic John Waite, a no-holds-barred rock n’ roll performer devoted heart and soul to live performance and making sure every fan in the audience left the concert hall just as elated and exhausted as the band they’d paid to see.